Highest Weight Varieties and Narayana Numbers: The Hilbert Series of .

-\end{proof} \begin{rem} Is it possible to formulate an analogous result of Theorem \ref{Omin} by differentiating a suitable choice of rational function?
-Does the coordinate ring of the minimal nilpotent orbit in $\mathfrak{sl_\mathrm{n+1}}$ have a cluster algebra structure of type $C_n$? \end{rem}
+The numbers shown in the coefficients of the numerator are precisely Narayana numbers of type $G_2$.
+A similar question could be asked: does the coordinate ring of the minimal nilpotent orbit $\C[\Ominbar^{B_2}]$ have a degenerate version of a cluster algebra structure of type $G_2$? \end{rema}

-\textbf{Acknowledgments.} The author would like to thank Julia Feng's consistent support and encouragement for him to complete this work.\ The author would also like to thank Vitaly Bergelson, Victor Ginzburg, Fanhao Kong, Pengcheng Li, Yanpeng Li, Yu Li, Jiang-Hua Lu, Quan Situ, Qingyu Ren, Nikolai Reshetikhin, Peng Shan, and Fang Yang for their useful suggestions and comments.